-- (b) Students voting fraudulently may be subject to sanctions by the Election Commission, and the university, and state or federal law. - (c) The Election Commission shall make every attempt to conduct voting in a way free from coercion or pressure.
-Those obstructing the free and fair nature of the voting process, by which voters may cast a ballot by free choice, are in violation of these regulations and the Aggie Honor Code.
+(b) Students voting fraudulently may be subject to sanctions by the Election Commission, and the university, and state or federal law.

+(c) The Election Commission shall make every attempt to conduct voting in a way free from coercion or pressure.
+Those obstructing the free and fair nature of the voting process, by which voters may cast a ballot by free choice, are in violation of these regulations.

-section II.
+SECTION II.
 Voter Qualifications